hgiriraj79/AI-Chatbot/README.md

 ## Expected Output
 <pre>
-GPT-4o CLI Chatbot for Math operations
+GPT-4.1 Nano CLI Chatbot for Math operations
 Type 'exit' to quit.
 You: what is 20 / 4
 Bot: Answer: 5.0